analogjs/analog/apps/docs-app/docs/features/deployment/providers.md

 ## Netlify

-Analog supports deploying on [Netlify](https://app.netlify.com/) with no additional configuration.
+Analog supports deploying on [Netlify](https://netlify.com/) with minimal configuration.

-To deploy on Netlify we can use the Netlify build preset.

-- Set the preset in the `vite.config.ts` file:
+For the Netlify site, set the `Publish directory` to `dist/analog/public` and configure the output as below.
+This deploys the static assets, and the server as a Netlify function.

 ```ts [vite.config.ts]
 plugins: [